hfinkel/lfort/docs/UsersManual.rst

 Introduction
 ============

-The Clang Compiler is an open-source compiler for the C family of programming languages, aiming to be the best in class implementation of these languages.
-Clang builds on the LLVM optimizer and code generator, allowing it to provide high-quality optimization and code generation support for many targets.
-For more general information, please see the `Clang Web Site <http://clang.llvm.org>`_ or the `LLVM Web Site <http://llvm.org>`_.
+The LFort Compiler is an open-source compiler for the C family of programming languages, aiming to be the best in class implementation of these languages.
+LFort builds on the LLVM optimizer and code generator, allowing it to provide high-quality optimization and code generation support for many targets.
+For more general information, please see the `LFort Web Site <http://lfort.llvm.org>`_ or the `LLVM Web Site <http://llvm.org>`_.

-This document describes important notes about using Clang as a compiler for an end-user, documenting the supported features, command line options, etc. If you are interested in using Clang to build a tool that processes code, please see :doc:`InternalsManual`.
-If you are interested in the `Clang Static Analyzer <http://clang-analyzer.llvm.org>`_, please see its web page.
+This document describes important notes about using LFort as a compiler for an end-user, documenting the supported features, command line options, etc. If you are interested in using LFort to build a tool that processes code, please see :doc:`InternalsManual`.
+If you are interested in the `LFort Static Analyzer <http://lfort-analyzer.llvm.org>`_, please see its web page.

-Clang is designed to support the C family of programming languages, which includes :ref:`C <c>`, :ref:`Objective-C <objc>`, :ref:`C++ <cxx>`, and :ref:`Objective-C++ <objcxx>` as well as many dialects of those.
+LFort is designed to support the C family of programming languages, which includes :ref:`C <c>`, :ref:`Objective-C <objc>`, :ref:`C++ <cxx>`, and :ref:`Objective-C++ <objcxx>` as well as many dialects of those.
 For language-specific information, please see the corresponding language